knuckleswtf/scribe-js/docs/documenting/documenting-endpoint-responses.md

 - You can also modify the environment variables directly by adding a :code:`.env.docs` file or using the `env` key.
 Scribe will load these env variables after starting your server, but before beginning response calls.

 - By default, the package will generate dummy values for your documented query, body and file parameters and send in the request.
 If you specified example values using `@bodyParam` or `@queryParam`, those will be used instead.
 You can configure additional parameters or overwrite the existing ones for the request in the `responseCalls.queryParams`, `responseCalls.bodyParams`, and `responseCalls.fileParams` sections.
-For file parameters, each value should be a valid absolute path to a file on the machine. [coming soon]
+For file parameters, each value should be a valid path (absolute or relative to the project directory) to a file on the machine.

 ```eval_rst
 ..
 Note:: If you specified :code:`No-example` for a parameter earlier, it won't be included when making a response call.